adamreiser/vagrant-borg/README.md

 The following patches are applied during provisioning:
 - main-gcu.c: use '#' to represent walls instead of solid colors
 - borg.txt: initial borg configs
+- borg7.c: temporary fix for inventory selection loop (can still loop but does so less)
+- borg_autorun/: add a '-b' option to jump straight into borg mode (using the last character or generating the same one to start)

 ## Borg command list
 ```